wp-plugins/cosmic-history-quotes/readme.txt

 * Includes three languages: English (en), Spanish (es), and Dutch (nl)

 == Upgrade Notice ==

+= 2.1.2 =
+We fixed a declaration of register_setting error and we went ahead and put the settings menu under the settings section instead of creating a new main menu item.

 = 2.1.1 =
 We fixed some issues with extended characters, gave you more options in the settings, made changes to the paths to keep it working in non-standard WP installations, and added some screenshots